About data and metadata reference standards

 Get involved

-If you’re a federal public servant and would like to get involved in discussions about data and metadata reference standards, join the Data Architecture and Reference Data Management Working Group on GCXchange (available only on the GC network).
+If you’re a federal public servant and would like to get involved in discussions about data and metadata reference standards, join the Data Architecture and Reference Data Management Working Group on GCXchange (accessible only on the GC network).

 Contact